Bergen County Property Tax Rate 2016 [Go To Different County]

 Statistics show that about 25% of homes in America are unfairly overassessed, and pay an average of $1,346 too much in property taxes every year.

 We can check your property's current assessment against similar properties in Bergen County and tell you if you've been overassessed.
 If you have been overassessed, we can help you submit a tax appeal.

 You will be provided with a property tax appeal form, on which you will provide the tax assessor's current appraisal of your property as well as your proposed appraisal and a description of why you believe your appraisal is more accurate.

 Previous appraisals, expert opinions, and appraisals for similar properties may be attached to the appeal as supporting documentation.
 If your appeal is successful, your property will be reassessed at a lower valuation and your Bergen County property taxes will be lowered accordingly.

 If your appeal is denied, you still have the option to re-appeal the decision.
 If no further administrative appeals can be made, you can appeal your Bergen County tax assessment in court.

-Most counties' Tax Assessor's Office is located in or near the county courthouse or the local county administration building.
-Your last property tax assessment will include contact information for the Bergen County Assessor's contact information here (opens in external website).
+Most county assessors' offices are located in or near the county courthouse or the local county administration building.
+You can look up the Bergen County Assessor's contact information here (opens in external website).

 Unlike other taxes which are restricted to an individual, the Bergen County Property Tax is levied directly on the property.
 Unpaid property tax can lead to a property tax lien, which remains attached to the property's title and is the responsibility of the current owner of the property.
 Tax liens are not affected by transferring or selling the property, or even filing for bankruptcy.
 Property tax delinquency can result in additional fees and interest, which are also attached to the property title.